hemidactylus/flaskbiblio/README.md

 ## Major/Future TODOs

+TimeZones
+> Each user has a timezone field to store their own representation format for time.
+> (easy for the last-login, some conversions on utc-stored required for the last-edit on books etc)

 RewriteEdits
 > The whole handling of the edit endpoints is very cumbersome and bears
 > some code duplication.
 Consider rewriting the whole of it (also